 What devices is Crunchyroll available on?

-In addition to streaming anime online via your desktop or laptop, you can download the Crunchyroll app on the following devices: Xbox, PS4, Nintendo Switch, iOS and Android devices.
-You can also stream the anime on Crunchyroll via Roku and Apple TV.
+In addition to streaming anime online via your desktop or laptop, you can download the Crunchyroll app on the following devices: Xbox, PS4, Nintendo Switch, iOS, and Android devices.
+You can also stream the anime on Crunchyroll via Samsung Smart TVs, Roku, and Apple TV.

 Best Anime Streaming Services - Hulu Anime